The clean alternative to fossil fuels

 We target a production cost below EUR 1 per liter by 2030.
 Our goal is to reach production costs competitive with other sustainable fuel technologies.
-In the long term, we aim to be competitive with fossil fuel pricing.

 Could your technology also be used to produce heating oil or oil for the chemical industry?

 Yes, that would be possible.
 However, we are focusing on the transportation sector because it will continue to rely on energy-dense liquid fuels due to demanding requirements for mobile energy storage.

 Yes, it is.
 When conventional fuels are burnt with oxygen, they release heat, CO2, and water vapor.
 Synhelion’s technology reverses this process.
 With the help of solar heat, we recombine water vapor and CO2 into hydrocarbon fuels.